b11031371/my_bible_notes/2026-08-13/note_en.md

 ## III.
 Passage Analysis

-### Cleaning Up Completely — Down to the Last Bone
+### Not a Single Trace Left Behind

-> They shall search for more, that what is hidden may be brought to light; they shall search out iniquity till they find none.
+> The motive is the complete annihilation of the enemy, the removal of every trace of him.
 [1]

-Israel didn't just win the battle and walk away — they spent seven months walking the land inch by inch, marking every single bone they found.
-The kind of clean God wants reaches even the stuff tucked away in the corners where nobody's looking.
+Driving the enemy off wasn't the end of it.
+God had people walk the land inch by inch for seven months, setting up a marker beside every bone they spotted, until there was nothing left to find — evil doesn't get held down here, it gets pulled out by the roots.

 ---

-### The Ones Who Came to Devour End Up on the Table
+### The Land Gets Cleaned Because Someone Is Moving In

-> Their corpses will be a sacrificial meal that birds and animals will consume.
-It is a stunning reversal.
-Instead of human beings consuming the animals of sacrifice, it is the animals who consume the human beings sacrificed for Yahweh's honor.
+> They did not want the land, holy to God, to be defiled by unclean corpses.
 [2]

-Gog marched in with an army planning to swallow this land whole and keep it — and ended up as the dish on the table.
-The whole scene says the same thing: no matter how strong the attack looks, God decides who ends up at the head of the table.
+Bodies lying on the ground defiled the land, and that land belonged to the Lord.
+All this trouble to get it clean was leading somewhere — in the very next chapter, Ezekiel sees the vision of the new temple.

 ---

 ## IV.
 Reflection Question

-Is there something in your life you already know isn't right, but you keep telling yourself it's no big deal and just leave it alone?
+The way God deals with evil is to remove it completely, leaving not one trace of it.
+What in your life would you want Him to deal with that way?

-Israel spent seven months searching the whole land, marking every single bone they found, because God wanted that land completely clean.
+Israel searched the whole land and let not one bone slip past, because God wanted that land completely clean — He was getting ready to move in.

 ---

 ## References

-[1] Blue Letter Bible, Matthew Henry's Commentary on Ezekiel 39, https://www.blueletterbible.org/Comm/mhc/Eze/Eze_039.cfm
+[1] BibleHub, Keil and Delitzsch Biblical Commentary on Ezekiel 39:12, https://biblehub.com/commentaries/ezekiel/39-12.htm

-[2] Enduring Word, David Guzik – Ezekiel 39 (citing Vawter and Hoppe), https://enduringword.com/bible-commentary/ezekiel-39/
+[2] Chinese Christian Bible Study Site, *Bible Intensive Reading* commentary on Ezekiel 39:12 (translated from Chinese), https://www.ccbiblestudy.org/Old%20Testament/26Ezek/26GT39.htm